Ireland: Visitors Health, Travel Insurance, and Safety Tips

 - Ireland has two emergency numbers: 999 and 112.
 112 works in all of Europe and from any phone.

-- Ex-pats and long term travelers may wish to invest in a membership with the Automobile Association, which costs approximately 220 Euros and offers breakdown support.
+- Ex-pats and long-term travelers may wish to invest in a membership with the Automobile Association, which costs approximately 220 Euros and offers breakdown support.

 - Irish Tourist Assistance Service offers free, confidential support and assistance to tourists who are victims of crime, from minor troubles to more serious situations.
-They can help with everything from organizing medical assistance to helping to re-issue stolen travel tickets to assisting with language and communication difficulties.
+They can help with everything from organizing medical assistance to helping to re-issue stolen travel tickets to assist with language and communication difficulties.

-Whether your connection to Ireland is through your blood or through your heart, a small dose of knowledge and preparation will go a long way towards a healthy, worry free trip whose memories will last a lifetime.
+Whether your connection to Ireland is through your blood or through your heart, a small dose of knowledge and preparation will go a long way towards a healthy, worry-free trip whose memories will last a lifetime.